-Equifax next legal problem: Why it took so long to disclose hack

-Equifax's massive data breach of sensitive information of 143 million Americans has done more than anger the public and tarnished its image.
-It may have violated securities law.
+Equifax's delayed hack disclosure: Did it break the law?

+Equifax waited weeks before alerting 143 million of its customers that a data breach exposed sensitive personal information like social security numbers.

-That's because companies have a duty to quickly report any information about its operations that significant changes its financial outlook.
-And the fact that Equinox discovered the breach on July 29 but did not disclose the problem until Sept.
-7 raises questions about whether it followed those laws and regulations.
+But U.S. companies are required by law to quickly report any new information that could materially affect its financial outlook.
+The fact that Equifax discovered the breach on July 29 but did not disclose the problem until Sept.
+7 raises questions about whether it followed those laws.

-"It's pretty remarkable here how long Equifax has been aware of the problem and did not disclose it," said Eric Chaffee, a law professor at University of Toledo and editor of the Securities Law Blog.
+"It's pretty remarkable how long Equifax has been aware of the problem and did not disclose it," said Eric Chaffee, a law professor at University of Toledo and editor of the Securities Law Blog.
 "The main problem here is the failure to disclose a catastrophic cyberattack that compromised the information that is at the heart of Equifax's business model.
 This created a duty to disclose this attack in a timely fashion to investors, potential investors, and those whose data was compromised."

-Chaffee said there is nothing explicit in the law setting a limit for how many days a company can wait to disclose material information.
-But companies open themselves up to investigations by various authorities if they are found to have waited too long to make disclosures.

 Related: Equifax data breach could affect 143 million people

+Chaffee said there is nothing explicit in the law that lays out how many days a company can wait to disclose material information.
+But waiting too long to make a disclosure opens a company to scrutiny from authorities.

-In October 2011 the SEC issued guidelines to companies for when it would have to disclose a breach.
-After its own massive data breach was disclosed last year, Yahoo disclosed in a filing that its handling of the hack was the subject of investigations by, among others, the SEC, the U.S. Federal Trade Commission, a number of state attorneys general, and the U.S. Attorney's office for the Southern District of New York.
+The SEC issued guidelines in October 2011 to companies as to when they have to disclose a breach.
+After its own massive data breach was disclosed last year, Yahoo said that it was under investigation for how it handled the hack by the SEC, the U.S. Federal Trade Commission, a number of state attorneys general, and the U.S. Attorney's office for the Southern District of New York.

-The SEC would not comment Friday on whether it was looking at Equifax's disclosures in this case, and Equifax did not respond to requests for comment on why it took so long to make a disclosure.
+The SEC would not say Friday whether it was looking at Equifax's disclosure in this case, and Equifax did not respond to requests for comment on why it took so long to make the information public.

-Beyond the lawsuits filed on behalf of consumers whose names, addresses, social security numbers and other vital private financial records were stolen, it is certain that the company will face investor suits due to its delayed disclosure according to Chaffee.
+The company will almost certainly face lawsuits from both consumers who had their records stolen and Equifax investors, according to Chaffee.

 "The stock price for the last five weeks did not accurately reflect the facts that we now know.
 That's a problem," said Chaffee.